Poki Fry announces closure after 8 years

 Within hours of announcing its permanent closure, Poki Fry received an outpouring of messages on social media.

-Some light-hearted comments were also directed at getting the recipes for the menu items that patrons have come to love over the past years.
+Some light-hearted comments were directed at getting the recipes for the menu items that patrons have come to love over the years.